Home » Recipes » Easy Pumpkin Focaccia Bread (Focaccia alla Zucca)

 Easy Pumpkin Focaccia Bread (Focaccia alla Zucca)

-This all-natural homemade Focaccia Pumpkin bread recipe is the perfect way to use one of our favorite squashes — the Japanese Kabocha.
-With just a few basic ingredients this ultra-soft (pumpkin-colored) squishy Italian bread is ready for making focaccia pizza, panini with prosciutto + mozzarella, or served alongside your favorite soups and stews.
+This all-natural homemade Focaccia Pumpkin bread recipe is the perfect way to use up that leftover canned pumpkin or use one of our favorite squashes — the Japanese Kabocha.
+With just a few basic ingredients this ultra-soft (pumpkin-colored) squishy Italian bread is ready for making focaccia pizza, panini with prosciutto and mozzarella, or served alongside your favorite soups and stews.
 You can even toast them to make focaccia croutons for a crunchy salad topper.
-And if you’re really in a hurry, you can always substitute canned pumpkin.
-For those of you who may be new to bread-baking, I’ve included step-by-step recipe photos at the end of the post.
+For those of you who may be new to bread-baking, I’ve included step-by-step recipe photos!

-Focaccia (pronounced ” fo-kah-cha”) is a super soft Italian yeasted flatbread with a crispy bottom, sides, and top.
-Just before baking, its iconic dimpled top is slathered with a brine of extra virgin olive oil, water, sea salt, and fresh rosemary that fills in all the little holes and creates a flavorful bread.
-Of course, focaccia can be made without rosemary, and instead with different herbs or even vegetables.
-Focaccia uses the same basic ingredients as pizza dough (flour, oil, water, yeast, and salt), but usually, contains a ratio of more yeast per flour.
-This allows the focaccia to rise more and have a softer, lighter texture than a typical pizza dough.
+Of course, focaccia can be made without rosemary, and instead with different herbs or even vegetables like potatoes.
+And this bread dough uses the same basic ingredients as pizza dough (flour, oil, water, yeast, and salt), but usually, contains a ratio of more yeast per cup of flour.
+This allows focaccia to rise higher and have a softer, lighter texture than a typical pizza dough.

 What’s Kabocha Squash or Kabocha Pumpkin?